ccoovrey/auto_car/compvision/find_lane/README.md

 ### Extrapolating Raw Hough Lines
 It would be good to extend these raw hough lines into lines that represent the drive lane for the vehicle.
-As one can see above, we have a set of right and left lane lines in the image.
 From the slope of these lines, one can deduce if it is a right or left lane line.
 We can fit a line to these set of raw hough lines for each of the left and right lanes.
 We can also use a running average of these fitted lines and use this to extend the right and left lane lines: